danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/Questions2.md

 4. Resuming Processing: Once the state is recovered from the change log topic, the Kafka Streams application can resume processing from the point where it left off.
 It continues to read input messages from the source topics and applies the processing logic to update the state and generate output.

-By leveraging the change log topic, Kafka Streams ensures that the state can be recovered accurately and efficiently in case of failures.
+- B. leveraging the change log topic, Kafka Streams ensures that the state can be recovered accurately and efficiently in case of failures.
 The change log topic acts as a durable and replicated log of state changes, providing a reliable source of truth for state recovery.

 It's important to note that Kafka Streams does not rely on replaying all the input messages from the beginning or storing snapshots of the state in Kafka itself.
 The change log topic is specifically designed to capture and persist the state changes, enabling quick and precise state recovery.